-Here’s what you should know about the flu and how you can stay protected:
+Here’s what you should know about the flu - its causes, symptoms, treatment, and prevention.

 Types of Flu